Susan Fowler’s lawyers just told the Supreme Court why tech cos should eliminate arbitration agreements

 A recent case in Silicon Valley also shows how a disagreement, when allowed to be aired in a courtroom setting, can be an impetus for change.

 To wit, when former Kleiner Perkins Caufield & Byers investor Ellen Pao set out to sue her former employer over gender discrimination in 2012, Kleiner tried to move the case into arbitration.
-It failed on a technicality (that we covered here if you’re curious).
+It failed on a technicality (that we covered here, if you’re curious).

-Though Pao eventually lost her case against the firm when it was finally tried in 2015, it had ripple effects on the broader startup industry that continue to be felt today.
+Though Pao eventually lost her case against Kleiner when it was finally tried in 2015, it had ripple effects on the broader startup industry that continue to be felt today.
 In fact, many consider Pao, who recently published a book about the ordeal, the reason that gender and harassment is finally being examined — and eradicated in Silicon Valley, case by case.

 You can check out the brief in its entirety here.